wp-plugins/skedmaker-online-scheduling/trunk/readme.txt

 [Click here to try Skedmaker from your clients' perspective.](http://oxzom.com/w/?page_id=2&).

-You don't have to know a drop of code to use skedmaker.
+You don't have to know a drop of code to use Skedmaker in your Wordpress site.
 Activate the Skedmaker Wordpress Plugin and start customizing your schedule in minutes.

 Select the duration of your appointments on any day, from 15 minute sessions to full-day appointments.